input-output-hk/jormungandr/ROADMAP.md

 * consensus

-The outcome of this phase is that everything is in place for a single node to expose the blockchain, and developpers have the tool necessary to start developping integration.
+The outcome of this phase is that everything is in place for a single node to expose the blockchain, and developers have the tool necessary to start developing integration.
 Apart from the network component, this also represent feature complete on the blockchain system.

 Network